-The Global Economy Affects on Family Life
+The World Events Effects on Family Life

+World events!
 Does the cost of labor in China affect your family life?
 The training and pay of an information technology professional in India?
 Do the economic and political activities of these two countries, as well as those of all other countries in the world, affect your family life?
 Name just about any activity in the global economy in which the United States of America participates and I believe the answer is “yes” to the above questions.
 We no longer, if we ever did, exist in isolation.
 Then, how do our families deal with the complicated forces and affects on our family life?
 Perhaps we can gain a little insight by looking at the family unit structure.

 The Organized Family